 Claudia has performed numerous recitals and concerts across Europe, in festivals such as Festival International Les Violons de la Paix in Boulogne Sur Mer, France; Si Tous les Ports du Monde at the Theatre of St Malo, France; in Sonderborg, Denmark; Ciclo de las Noches Clásicas, Cádiz; St James’s Church in Paddington, London, and XXXII Manuel de Falla Music Festival in Cadiz, among others.
-During her time in London, Claudia has performed in a number of prestigious venues including Barbican and St Martin-in-the-Fields.
+During her time in London, Claudia has performed in a number of prestigious venues including the Barbican and St Martin-in-the-Fields.

 Claudia’s orchestral experience across London and Europe includes performing with London Symphony Orchestra under the baton of Sir Simon Rattle; West-Eastern Divan Orchestra of the Barenboim-Said Foundation; Camerata Quartet Casals; Symphonic Orchestra of Gran Teatre del Liceu, and many more.